Bearbot/Bearbot/README.md

 npm i
 ```

 This will install all the dependencies.
-If you get an error, more than likely you do not have build tools installed.
+If you get an error, more than likely you do not have the build tools installed.

 Fill in the example config (configs/bot/bearbot.example.json) with your details (your bot token, your user ID, prefix, etc.).